-Are There Families Willing to Raise a Special Needs Child?
+Can I Put a Sick Baby Up for Adoption, and are There Families that Want to Raise a Special Needs Child?

-No matter where you live, there are many families that would be happy to give your child the life and love that you’ve always wanted him or her to have.
+No matter where you live, many families would be happy to give your child the life and love you want them to have.

 Adoption agencies across the country place newborns of all races, genders, and ethnicities.
-Your baby will be no exception, even if he or she is born with a disability.
-You will not have to worry about any kind of discrimination during your adoption process.
+Your baby will be no exception, even if born with special needs.
+You will not have to worry about discrimination during your adoption process.

 - Special Angels Adoption